srajma/xatra/README.md

 - [ ] copy maps from old xatra

 Development
+- [ ] periods for things other than flags
 - [ ] xatra.AdminMap
 - [ ] xatra.DataMap
 - [ ] possibly calculate and keep simplified geometries